Child Psychologist, Wollongong

 This can look like defiance, refusal to follow instructions or disregard for rules.
 Often a telltale sign of other underlying things e.g., anxiety issues, peer problems, attention difficulties, or learning issues.
 It’s common for these things to “fly under the radar” in primary school, but then emerge in the more demanding high school environment.

-• Friendships can change rapidly from primary to high school.
+Then again, a handful of years later, friendships can change rapidly from primary to high school.
 There are more people, new faces, new alliances and new dramas.
 Some preteens take to this bigger world with amazing confidence, whereas others do not.
 Schools or teachers are often the first one’s to give feedback to a family that perhaps something is amiss in this area.
 And that’s usually when we get a call.

 This area often overlaps with mood/anxiety problems, but includes issues with peer conflict, difficulties navigating friendships and low interpersonal skills.
 Sometimes also an indicator of neurodiversity that hasn’t been picked up in early school years.